 This six-term program may be completed in as little as 18 months.
-Qualifying LPN applicants from the Nursing (LPN to Associate in Science Degree) Articulation Program Option will enter Term 2 of the AS Nursing Program and will complete a course titled LPN to RN Transition to Practice as part of the first term.
+Qualifying LPN applicants from the Nursing (LPN to Associate in Science Degree) Articulation Program Option will enter Term 2 of the AS Nursing Program.

 Graduates of the Associate in Science Degree in Nursing program are eligible to take the NCLEX-RN.
 Graduates are prepared to work in a wide variety of healthcare settings, including hospitals, home health, long-term care, healthcare clinics, and outpatient care.
 Graduates are prepared and encouraged to continue on for a Bachelor of Science Degree in Nursing (RN to BSN) at NEIT while working as a Registered Nurse.